python/mypy/docs/source/runtime_troubles.rst

    task_queue: Tasks
    reveal_type(task_queue.get())  # Reveals str

-If your subclass is also generic, you can using something like the following:
+If your subclass is also generic, you can use the following:

 .. code-block:: python